 The Public Case Access System provides the ability to view case information and public documents on probate cases.
 You can view all the documents in Trust and.
-We'll explain what the California probate court hearing is about and what you need to know to be prepared.
+In this article, we'll explain what the California probate court hearing is about and what you need to know to be prepared.
 Court hearings in the probate process are a necessary part of the distribution of the estate and the enforcement of the will.
 Probate deadline extended because they must be on the court list.

-However, they won't seem so imposing or frightening once you understand their purpose.
-The Probate Court deals directly with the day-to-day personal and financial affairs of san francisco residents.
-Most people think that probate courts work exclusively with the wills and financial matters of people who have died.
+However, they won't seem so intimidating or overwhelming once you understand their purpose.
+The Probate Court deals directly with the day-to-day personal and financial affairs of San Francisco residents.
+Most people think that probate courts work exclusively with the wills and financial matters of people who have passed away.
 However, Probate Court also handles child guardianships, adult guardianships, mental health treatment, trusts, and dependent adult restraining orders when they relate to an existing guardianship.

 The judge and staff of the San Francisco Probate Court are committed to the administration of justice with consideration and concern for the citizens of San Francisco.
 Each court has separate policies regarding ex parte petitions.
 Parties and attorneys should contact the appropriate probate clerk for further instructions.
 A hearing fee may need to be paid; see the fee table for filing fees.
 Proof of service of the telephone notice must be presented at the ex parte hearing.

 PUBLIC NOTICES AND ANNOUNCEMENTS If you still have questions about the service, contact the probate facilitator.
 The personal representative must identify, take possession and manage the estate assets until all debts have been paid and tax returns have been filed.
 Probate forms are available electronically through this website or on paper at the court locations listed below.
 Once you have registered, the court will set a date for the hearing and all parties will receive notice for the date and time.
 You have officially filed an application for legalization, your documents have been accepted and your hearing has been scheduled.

 The Probate Department also hears petitions to establish facts of birth, death and marriage, as well as petitions for elder abuse.
 Probate court is where the legal process of dealing with the debts and assets of a person who has recently died is handled.
 The Probate Department judge hears cases in the courtroom and administers the policies and procedures of this specialized court in San Francisco.
-In order for the estate to begin, the executor or personal representative must file the application with the court in the county where the deceased lived.
+In order for the estate to begin, the executor or personal representative must file an application with the court in the county where the deceased lived.
 For California taxes, the executor must file any state income tax returns, state trust income tax returns during the estate period, estate taxes, and gift tax returns.
 Legalization of an estate occurs so that the court can oversee processes in which legal title to real property is transferred from the estate of a person who has passed away, also known as the deceased, to its beneficiaries.
 Hard copies of many probate forms are available at probate filing windows at court locations listed below How probate works without a will is relatively simple: The court will ensure that assets go to heirs in accordance with state statutes about successions.